karhoo/karhoo-android-sdk-samples/README.md

 ## Pre-requisites

-A valid Karhoo Sandbox account
+A valid Karhoo Sandbox account.
-All require up-to-date versions of the Android build tools and the Android support repository.
+All require up-to-date versions of the Android build tools.

 ## Getting Started
 These samples use the Gradle build system.